+In this episode of our So You Know Season, Just Science speaks with Dr. Nadja Schreiber Campo of Florida International University and touch on creating women leaders in science, academia, STEM, and forensics, and finding a balance between children and careers, while not sacrificing living other parts of life.
 How do career trajectories differ for Women in Forensics?
 It’s not just about showcasing academic rigor, producing great research, and chasing grants.
-This Just So You Know, we speak with Dr. Campo of FIU and touch on creating women leaders in science, academia, STEM, and forensics, and finding a balance between children and careers, while not sacrificing living other parts of life.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].